San Antonio Crime Rate Trends — Oakland

 San Antonio is an inner East Oakland neighborhood along East 14th/International Boulevard between 14th and 28th Avenues, just south of Lake Merritt.
 A mixed residential and commercial corridor with a high concentration of small businesses and pre-war apartment buildings.

-Seven tracked signals surfaced in San Antonio this March — four sustained shifts and three below-trend readings.
-The structural direction is broadly downward across both violent and property crime, with no spikes or rare-event signals in the mix.
+Seven categories moved in San Antonio this March — three below-trend signals and four sustained structural shifts, all pointing in the same direction.
+The shape of the month is broadly downward across violent and property crime, with no spikes or rare events anywhere in the mix.

 Notable signals 3